 <div class="mb-40"> <div class="progress progress-2"> <div class="progress-bar" role="progressbar" aria-valuenow="97" aria-valuemin="0" aria-valuemax="100" style="width: 97%;">97%</div> </div> <strong>Adobe Photoshop</strong> </div>

 Save and refresh your browser window to see your new skills!
-You can repeat this step to finish the rest of your skills section.
+You can repeat this step to finish the rest of your skills section in your web design code.

 5. Education and Job Experience